 Maude Gilchrist was the first woman to graduate from this institution.
 She graduated in 1878 with a Bachelor of Didactics degree, and then in 1880 with a Master of Science degree.
 From 1883-86, Gilchrist was a Teacher of Natural Sciences and Mathematics here.
 While teaching, she organized and led a gymnastics club for women.
 Though the club was not taken very seriously, it might be considered one of the early attempts at organized women's sports.
 Gilchrist was also Principal J.C.
 Gilchrist's daughter.

 Anna E. McGovern (1860-1946)

 Anna McGovern has been called the first alum to be hired by this school as a permanent faculty member.
 She taught in the area of education from 1881-1919, and then part-time until 1931.
 While at UNI, she organized the Newman Catholic Student Association, leading it from 1897 until she retired in 1919, and helped found a literary society.
-One wing of the ROTH residence hall on campus has been named in honor of McGovern.
+One wing of Roth Apartments on campus has been named in honor of McGovern.

 Anna B. Lawther (1872-1957)

 Anna Bell Lawther was the first woman on the Iowa State Board of Education (now called Regents), serving from 1921-41.
 She was also known as a distinguished leader of the women's suffrage movement in Iowa; from 1916-19, she served as president of the Iowa Equal Suffrage Association.
 The following year, she became the first woman delegate from Iowa to attend the Democratic National Convention.
 On the local side, she was involved with such groups as P.E.O., American Association of University Women, and the League of Women Voters.
 In 1940, a residence hall on campus, Lawther Hall, was dedicated in her honor.